When the mercury rises, cool off at one of these beaches in and around Calgary!

 City Spray Parks, Wading Pools, and Outdoor Pools

-- Bowness Parkย has a few spots where you can access the Bow River (heading west from the parking lot), but the river runs swiftly by here, so we prefer paddling at the lagoon (swimming not recommended) or playing at the spray park.
-Paddleboat and canoe rentals and a Mini Train Ride are also available.
-When you get hungry, picnic at one of many shaded picnic sites or get coffee, ice cream or takeout from Seasons of Bowness Park (waterside dining also available).
+- Bowness Park has a spray park and lagoon (good for paddling, not for swimming due to leeches and goose poo), paddleboat and canoe rentals ($), and a Mini Train ($).
+When you get hungry, picnic at one of many shaded picnic sites or get coffee, ice cream or takeout from Seasons of Bowness Park (or dine in).

-- Princeโs Island Park โ ย Lounge by the lagoon and watch the birds, splash in the Eau Claire Plaza Spray Park across the bridge (closed until further notice), throw a frisbee in the field, or bike the Bow River Pathway.
-River Cafรฉ, located on the island, is a romantic spot for a meal.
+- Prince’s Island Park – Lounge by the lagoon and watch the birds, splash in the Eau Claire Plaza Spray Park across the bridge, throw a frisbee in the field, or bike the Bow River Pathway.
+There’s a large playground, Remember Our Children Art Trail (download the Urban Society for Aboriginal Youth (USAY) IndigiTRAILS app), Chevron Learning Path, and flower gardens too!
+For fine dining on the island, head to River Café.

 Beaches Near Calgary (~1 hr drive)

-- Quarry Lake, Canmore: With a small sandy beach and spectacular mountain views, this is a hot spot in the summer.
-Nearby hikes include Grassi Lakes and Ha Ling Peak.
-Thereโs lots of good mountain biking at Canmore Nordic Centre too.
+With a small sandy beach and spectacular mountain views, spring-fed Quarry Lake is a hot spot in the summer.
+Swim, SUP, or hike around the lake.
+Nearby trails include Grassi Lakes and Ha Ling Peak.
+There’s a large network of mountain biking trails and a disc golf course at Canmore Nordic Centre too.
 After some outdoor fun, get ice cream at the school bus in downtown Canmore, or dinner at Rocky Mountain Flatbread Company.
-Parking fees in effect as of 2021.
+Parking: $10/hour, 2 hour minimum.

-- Barrier Lake Day Use (NOT Barrier Dam), Kananaskis: The water is icy cold, but the sand is perfect for building sand castles and there are shaded picnic sites near the lake.
-If it isnโt too windy, you can paddle here too!
+The water is icy cold, but the sand is perfect for building sand castles and there are shaded picnic sites near the lake.
+If it isn’t too windy, you can paddle here too!
 Nearby hikes include Widow Maker Trail, Mount Lorette Ponds (wheelchair-accessible trail, fishing ponds, and picnic area), Troll Falls & Upper Falls, and Prairie View & Yates Mountain.

-- Johnson Lake, Banff: Swim, paddle, picnic, or hike at this pretty little lake.
+Swim, paddle, picnic, or hike at this pretty little lake.
 Get your Red Chair photo, search for the old hermit cabin built in 1910, and walk to the hoodoos viewpoint.
 There are picnic tables east of the beach (on the left side as you approach the lake), but if you prefer to stay close to the water, bring a picnic blanket.
-If Johnson Lakeโs parking lot is full, you can picnic and paddle at nearby Cascade Ponds.
+If Johnson Lake’s parking lot is full, you can picnic and paddle at nearby Cascade Ponds.

 Going Further (Sandy beaches within 2 hours of Calgary)